Category

 4. Wow – state something upfront that will give the reader a WOW feeling about why you have applied.
 If there is a common interest, link or value match, it can be an instant rapport winner to get you in front.
 A letter I received last week, stated that they had applied for the role because this organisation had inspired them 10 years earlier to kick start their career in the health sector and major in health management with their MBA.
 It gave me an instant wow.

-5. Get Creative – don’t send me a tea bag and tell me to grab a cup of tea while I read your CV (a very old and cheesy gimmick in my opinion), but think about how your letter can stand out.
+5. Get Creative – don’t send me a tea bag and tell me to grab a cup of tea while I read your CV (a very old and cheesy gimmick in my opinion) but think about how your letter can stand out.
 Colour, a relevant graphic, a quote you live by, mention something about the organisation or industry that inspires you.

 6. Why them – the story you should tell is why you’re interested in this company and this particular role (it’s all about them).
 Phrase your letter in terms of how you can help them and what you can bring to the role rather than just what’s in it for you and your career.